F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ### Running tests
-Clion has a built-in support for certain test frameworks, e.g., Google Test.
+CLion has a built-in support for certain test frameworks, e.g., Google Test.
 In addition to running the whole test target, we can run each individual test by clicking the test icon next to the first line of the test function.

 Note that **bare ctest tests are not supported**.
 To run them, use the CLion terminal to run the `ctest` command.